 Fasteners are used in different fields, such as metalworking and woodworking.
 Employing fasteners as a joining process in this field has made life easy in many ways, which will be further stated.

-Metal fasteners must be strong and be able to bear significant loads.
+Metal fasteners must be strong and able to bear significant loads.
 They are often manufactured using powder metallurgical and casting processes.

 Threaded fasteners are the most widely and commonly used for assembling parts because they offer ease in installing and uninstalling as required.
 Fastener threads are standardized to two major standards: ISO (Metric) and ANSI (Unified).